drogue-iot/hey-rodney/README.md

 In a nutshell:

 * A container runs on the edge
-    * Listen for the wake word "Hey Rondey"
+    * Listen for the wake word "Hey Rodney"
     * Record the audio, following the wake word, for up to X seconds
     * Send the audio to the cloud backend for processing
 * On the cloud side